rigreco/Runge-Kutta-Simulation-Next/README.md

 # Runge-Kutta-Simulation-Next
 Next genaration of Runge-Kutta simulation

-This project is based on 1999-2000 Thesis work of Greco Riccardo coded in ANSI C/C++ for x86 and DSP processor titled: "An algorithm for self-commissioning induction motors.
+This project is based on 1999-2000 Thesis work of Greco Riccardo coded in ANSI C/C++ for x86 and DSP processor titled: "An algorithm for self-commissioning of induction motors.
 It implement an Runge Kutta 4(5)^ order integration numerical method of differential equations set by use of double precision floating point operation.

 #Snapshots